[Fukushima Prefecture] Why was the traditional craft “Akabeko” created? Explore the origin and history!

 Origin ① Cows that played an active role in the great earthquake

 The first theory is that it was passed down to a red-haired cow that was active during a major earthquake 1,200 years ago.
-When the Aizu Yanagi Enzoji Temple was destroyed in the earthquake, many of the cows used to transport it collapsed, but the red-haired cow continued to work until the end.
+While many of the cows used to transport wood collapsed during the restoration of Enzoji Temple in Yanaizu, Aizu, which was destroyed by an earthquake, a red-haired cow continued to work until the end.

 It is said to be shaped like a red-haired cow, and since ancient times, when a child is born, a papier-mâché paper named Akabeko has been sent with the hope that the baby will be strong and healthy like the red-haired Beko.